tcard/typeschema/README.md

 sphinx-build -b html . build
 ```

-After run this commands, the documention can be find at docs/build/index.html
+After running those commands, the documention can be find at docs/build/index.html.

 Tests
 -----

 Tests are in the `tests` folder.
-To run them, you need `nosetests` or `py.test`.
+Run them with `nosetests` or `py.test`.